adonespitogo/AdoBot/README.md

 I developed this project with the code-maintainability in mind.
 I'm a web developer and not a mobile developer so what you can see here is the best design I could come up.
 I'm still trying to improve the code base of this app in my spare time for easy maintainance and to encourage other developers to contribute.

 # Features
+ - realtime command execution
+ - schedule commands
  - Hidden app icon (stealth mode)
- - Fetch SMS in realtime or scheduled
+ - Fetch SMS in
- - Fetch call logs in realtime or scheduled
+ - Fetch call logs
  - Fetch contacts
  - Send SMS command
  - Forward received/sent SMS